 Check-in was mildly stressful, but not too bad.
 We had 2 experiences, once in LA and once in Iceland, and both times the employees were pretty strict with the baggage policy.
 While they didn’t weigh our carry-ons (they were backpacks and small luggage), they do tag all carry-ons and personal items to show that the item was reviewed and approved by WOW staff.

-WOW is also EXTREMELY STRICT with their check-in times.
-Our friend Danny who was going to meet us in LA was actually not allowed on the flight because he was 10 minutes late to check-in.
-10 FREAKING MINUTES!
-What made it worse was that he still had 40 minutes until the flight departed, and on top of that the plane was delayed by another 15 minutes, but WOW told him their check-in systems shut off at the specific time.
-Danny ended up having to book another flight a couple days later, but that situation was a crappy one.
-Make sure to arrive to the airport 2-3 hours early people!
+WOW is also very strict with their check-in times, so follow the rules!
+Our friend who met us in LA was actually not allowed on the flight because he was 10 minutes late to check-in.
+10 MINUTES!
+He ended up having to book another flight a couple days later, so make sure to arrive to the airport very early!

 I found the cabin experience to be quite pleasant.
 The standard seat was pretty comfy, and even the boys found that they had decent leg room.
 (If you need the extra leg room though, WOW Biz is an option.
 XXL leg room is $61 purchased separately.)
 The seats recline your average amount.
 (The recline button is different and hard to locate though, so much so that people thought the seats couldn’t recline at all.)

 I really liked the modern feel of WOW and admired the cheeky sayings all over the plane.
 The plane was clean and the flight attendants were kind, but don’t expect any extra amenities on this budget airlines.
 There were no movies/entertainment options and no free cart service.
 (I expected this due to the cheap fares, but the boys could not believe that they didn’t even get free water lol.)